-The Koonunga Agricultural Bureau was formed in 1928 and we are located in the northern Barossa region, with the Koonunga district being surrounded by the three nearby towns of Nuriootpa, Kapunda and Truro.
+The Koonunga Agricultural Bureau was formed in 1928, with the Koonunga district being surrounded by the three nearby towns of Nuriootpa, Kapunda and Truro.

-Our bureau currently has about 55 members, ranging in age from 15 to 80 years old and our monthly meetings reflect members’ diverse enterprises, which include viticulture, broadacre cropping, sheep, dairy and beef.
-Our meeting schedule also incorporates an annual crop and pasture walk, annual vineyard walk and annual day trip outside the region.
+We currently have about 60 members, ranging in age from 15 to 80 years old and our monthly meetings reflect members’ diverse enterprises, which includes viticulture, broadacre cropping, sheep, dairy and beef.
+The meeting schedule also incorporates an annual crop and pasture walk, annual vineyard walk and annual day trip outside the region.

 - Farm succession planning